 The water drips off the coil, and ideally into a condensate drainage system that is designed to catch and remove it.
 There’s a shallow drain below the coil that collects the moisture, and a pump draws the water out of the drain.
 A tube carries the water outside, where it safely drips onto the ground.

 When you see water where it shouldn’t be–for example, puddling around the air conditioner itself–this means that the condensate drain or pan has a problem.
 It might be that it got clogged up with debris.
+Excessive humidity indoors despite your air conditioning running may suggest a clogged condensate drain or frozen coils, which affects comfort and system efficiency.
+Algae growth in drain lines due to humidity can also cause clogs and leaks, especially in humid climates.
 This can be prevented with maintenance, which we’ll touch on more below, but once it happens, you’ll need to address the issue so it doesn’t cause subsequent problems.
 Staying proactive with seasonal care and following these avoid air conditioning repairs can go a long way toward keeping your system in good condition.
+Increased utility bills may suggest your cooling system is drawing excessive power due to lost efficiency, which affects its performance and may indicate underlying issues.

 Can I Fix It On My Own?